debkbanerji/like/README.md

 ## Deploying The Application

-If you are deploying the application to a production environment, you must either build the application and deploy the static files of the built version (optionally using the 2 files in `dist-utility-files`) or move the `@angular/cli` and `@angular/compiler-cli` dependencies from `devDependencies` to `dependencies`.
+If you are deploying the application to a production environment, it is recommended for you to build the application and deploy the static files of the built version (optionally using the 2 files in `dist-utility-files`).

 ## Using The Angular CLI